tolstoyevsky/pieman/README.md

 ##### IMAGE_ROOTFS_SIZE=0 #####

 Specifies the rootfs partition size in megabytes.
 Beware!
 Build will fail if rootfs doesn't fit into that size.
+If the parameter is equal to 0, the rootfs size will be calculated automatically.

 ---